 4.2 License to Services, Splunk Applications and Splunk Content.
 Subject to Customer’s continued compliance with this Agreement, including timely payment of the fees set forth in the applicable Order, Splunk grants Customer a limited, revocable, non-exclusive, non-sublicensable, non-transferrable license to do the following solely during the Subscription Term:

 (i) Access and use the Services listed on the Order for Customer’s internal business purposes, which does not include the provision of services for the benefit of third parties.
-Customer may not access or use any Service in order to monitor its availability, performance, or functionality for competitive purposes.

 (ii) Use any applicable Splunk Applications listed on the Order (or on an access page from Splunkbase) that Customer has licensed and installed, or has licensed and asked Splunk to install on Customer’s behalf, solely in connection with Customer’s permitted use of the applicable Services.

 (iii) Use the Splunk Content, solely in connection with Customer’s permitted use of the Services.